 Meet Your Mentors

-Assistant Professor of Education; Coordinator of the Elementary Education Program
+Associate Professor of Literacy Education; Coordinator of the Elementary Education Program

 “I came to Coker University in 2015 after spending 30 years teaching at both the elementary and college levels.
 I grew up in Charleston, South Carolina, and…

 Assistant Professor Of Education; Coordinator of the Early Childhood Education Program